Oily Skin 101Skincare |

 - Cleanse and wash your face regularly in the AM and PM to remove excess oil

 - DON’T over cleanse or exfoliate.
 Especially with scrubs or harsh cloths as the friction on the skin can stimulate increased oil production.
 Also be conscious of when you’re touching the face.
 If the oil is removed too frequently, the skin thinks it needs replacing and creates more.

 - Avoid oil-based products and makeup which may clog the pores and make skin appear oilier.
 Look out for products labelled as non-comedogenic which won’t block the pores.

-- Be aware of the impact that your diet can have on the appearance of your skin.
+- Be aware of the impact your diet can have on the appearance of your skin.

 - Manage your stress levels - when you’re stressed we produce excess cortisol which can cause a hormonal imbalance and trigger reactions in the skin such as oil boosts and breakouts.

 Be aware your skin type can change over time based on certain environmental factors, age, hormones etc so be sure to adjust your routine if you notice changes in oil production, hydration or response to your current routine.
 It’s important to keep in tune and listen to what it needs.

 For further questions, support on skincare for oily skin or to create a tailored recipe for oily skin - contact the team at #askINKEY and sign up to our mailing list for the latest skincare updates.